massfords/asl-puml/README.md

 ## But why?
 There's already good tooling from AWS.

-The existing tools are good but I'm looking for a simpler rendering that encodes a little more info than the AWS Toolkit.
+The existing tools are good, but I'm looking for a simpler rendering that encodes a little more info than the AWS Toolkit.

 I also do all of my development in an IDE and don't want to switch to the browser based AWS Workflow Studio.